Pointe Coupee Parish, Louisiana

 Pointe Coupee Parish (/'pɔɪnt kə'pi:/ or /'pwɑːnt kuː'peɪ/; Paroisse de la Pointe-Coupée) is a parish located in the U.S. state of Louisiana.
 As of the 2020 census, the population was 20,758.
 The parish seat is New Roads.

 Pointe Coupee Parish is part of the Baton Rouge, Louisiana Metropolitan Statistical Area.
 In 2010, the center of population of Louisiana was located in Pointe Coupee Parish, in the city of New Roads.

 History

 Pointe Coupee is the oldest settlement on the lower Mississippi, having been made by some wandering Canadian trappers as early as 1708.
 Bienville established this place as a military post, before the commencement of New Orleans.
+Settlers arrived in 1719, making it the third oldest settlement in Louisiana.
 The fort was moved in 1722 to an area near the present St. Francisville Ferry landing.

 After several floods, Governor Luis de Unzaga in 1772 moved the European settlement to a new post, the so-called Post Unzaga.
 Recently, historians Cazorla and Polo, from the Louis de Unzaga Historical Society research team, using satellite remote sensing techniques and comparative plans from the General Archive of the Indies, have managed to locate the position of the Unzaga post, which included, along with it, a parish.
 After the slave rebellion of 1795 this settlement was left uninhabited.